- Download our Moving to Paris Guide (PDF)

 In addition to the RER system, there are many suburban train lines (Transilien) departing from the main train stations.

 Paris has a well-developed bus network, interconnecting all suburban areas.
 Bus routes are numbered and buses usually run from 6.30am to 9.30pm, some lines also run till midnight.
 Although buses cover a wider area than the Metro, they have to contend with traffic and can take considerably longer to reach their intended destination.

 Night buses, known as Noctilien, usually operate hourly between 12.30am and 5.30am and every 30 minutes over weekends.
 Most of the lines leave from Place du Châtelet and serve the main Metro and RER stations as well as major streets.

 The tram network in Paris has undergone development in recent years.
 The city currently has seven tram lines, some of which travel far into the suburbs.

 Taxis and ride-sharing services in Paris

 Ride-sharing services such as Uber are readily available in Paris.
-These can be a particularly helpful option for expats who cannot speak French, as they lower the risk of miscommunication with drivers.
+These can be a particularly helpful option for expats who can't speak French, as they lower the risk of miscommunication with drivers.

 Cycling in Paris